elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

 Elixir warns if a private function has a `@doc` attribute and discards its content, because `@doc` is intended to be used only for your public interface.

 Private functions may still need internal documentation for maintainers, though.
-That can be accomplished with code commments.
+That can be accomplished with code comments.

 ## Code.get_docs/2